flexstack/Dockerfile/README.md

 ## Usage

 Each Dockerfile in this repository is designed to be a starting point for your own projects.
-They are intended to be copied and modified to suit your specific requirements.
+They are intended to be copied and modified to suit your specific requirements, for example replacing build scripts and start commads.
 To use a Dockerfile, simply copy it into your project directory and build it using the `docker build` command.

 For example, to build the `nodejs.Dockerfile`: